 In the last 25 years tensegrity has come to be associated with various inquiries into the nature of living structure.
 Donald E. Ingber MD PhD, Professor of Pathology at the Harvard Medical School, has done cellular research that has been widely reported in major scientific journals as well in Scientific American, The Architecture of Life, January 1998.
 He has found conclusive evidence that tensegrity provides the best explanation for the cytoskeleton of the cell, its movement and behavior.
 Stephen Levin M.D., an orthopedic surgeon who coined the term biotensegrity has applied the principle to macro scale anatomy in papers and numerous lectures around the world for over 25 years.

 Ref: Tom Flemons, Intension Designs.

-Tom Flemons of Intension Designs has been creating tensegrity models and sculptures for decades.
-His most recent work focuses on human anatomical structures, and his studio now offers these models for sale to clinicians and healthcare professionals.
+Tom Flemons of Intension Designs created tensegrity models and sculptures for decades.
+His most recent work focuses on human anatomical structures, and his studio offers these models for sale to clinicians and healthcare professionals.